2dmiami/contracts/README.md

 - Knowledge of Solidity and Ethereum smart contracts.

 ### Deployment
-1. Deploy the contract
+1. **Deploy the Contract**
-    Open terminal and use this CLI to try testnet:
     ```bash
     yarn deploy --network <your network>
     ```
-    You can place `<your network>` to `testnet` to try testnet like Rinkeby, Ropsten, etc and `mainnet` to use real ethereum.
-    The system will pop up the smart contract address, copy it and paste to `config/CollectionConfig.ts` on property `contractAddress` (string)
-2. Verify the smart contract
+2. **Verify the Contract**
-    Use this CLI:
     ```bash
     yarn verify <smart contract address> --network <your network>
     ```
-    `<smart contract address>` place to smart contract address that you get from deploy. the output will show the link to [etherscan](https://rinkeby.etherscan.io/)
+3. **Update Config**
+    Copy the smart contract address that pops up and paste it into `config/CollectionConfig.ts` on the property `contractAddress` (string).

 ### Integration
-Integrate the smart contract with your NFT Metaverse application by using the contract's functions in your codebase.
+Integrate the smart contract with your "2d.miami: Memory Hunters" game by using the contract's functions in your codebase.

 ---